-I - Environment Yes No • The building/home is in good repair and free from health and safety hazards such as broken windows or doors, unsafe railings, damaged floors or walls, etc. • The building/home has working smoke detectors; well-lit, marked exits (when required), and complies with Fire Safety requirements. • All electrical outlets, within a child's reach, are tamper resistant or have safety covers that cannot be removed by a child. • The building/home is free of insects and rodents. • The building/home is free of lead and there are no signs of flaking, peeling, or chipped paint. • All systems and appliances (heating, cooling, toilets, water supply, stove, refrigerator, water heater, etc.) are in good/safe working condition.
-All areas are well lit and have appropriate ventilation. • All areas of the child care facility that are used for child care activities (building, child care rooms, outdoor space) are accessible to all children, staff, and parents/guardians. • Tables and chairs are sized for ages of children and are stable. • Equipment and furnishings are sturdy and in good repair.
-There are no tip-over or tripping hazards. • There are protective barriers for use at indoor locations that are potentially hazardous and safety caps for wall sockets.
-There are railings on all stairways. • Toilets and sinks are sized according to the ages of children in care or step stools are available to ensure accessibility. • There is a designated space for diapering children as needed with an accessible handwashing sink.
-Accommodations are made for older children that may need diapering due to a special health need. • Suitable toileting supplies (paper towels, soap, toilet papers, and trash can) are accessible to the children.
-A person who uses mobility equipment, such as a wheelchair or walker, can enter and has access to the building and child care space both indoors and outdoors. • There are rest furnishings for each child (crib, cot, mat, etc.) that are safe, durable, comfortable, and appropriate to the age and developmental needs of the child.
-All rest furnishings meet the U.S. Consumer Product Safety standards. • There is a space designated for mothers to breastfeed, or express breastmilk, which is not located in a bathroom and has access to running water, electricity and privacy.
-All areas (classrooms, hallways, bathrooms & outdoors) are large enough so a child or adult who uses mobility equipment can turn around and access fully. adult who uses mobility equipment can turn around and access fully.
-Classrooms include a variety of seating options including special chairs for children with varying needs (such as highchairs, accessible chairs, wheelchairs). ◇ Flooring surfaces are smooth and non-slip, with few changes in surface levels.
+I - Environment Yes No • The building/home is in good repair and free from health and safety hazards such as broken windows or doors, unsafe railings, damaged floors or walls, etc. • The building/home complies with all Fire Safety requirements, has working smoke detectors and, when required, carbon monoxide detectors and well-lit, marked exits. • All electrical outlets, within a child's reach, are tamper resistant or have safety covers that cannot be removed by a child.
+The building/home is free of insects and rodents. • The building/home is free of lead and there are no signs of flaking, peeling, or chipped paint. • All systems and appliances (heating, cooling, toilets, water supply, stove, refrigerator, water heater, boilers, etc.) are in good/safe working condition.
+1 All areas are well lit and have appropriate ventilation.
+1 • All areas of the child care facility that are used for child care activities (building, child care rooms, outdoor space) are accessible to all children, staff, and parents/guardians.
+Tables and chairs are sized for ages of children and are stable. • Equipment and furnishings are sturdy and in good repair.
+There are no tip-over or tripping hazards. • There are protective barriers for use at indoor and outdoor locations that are potentially 1 hazardous.
+1 • There are railings on all stairways. • The design of the indoor and outdoor space should allow for continuous active 1 supervision of children at all times. ı • Toilets and sinks are sized according to the ages of children in care or step stools are available to ensure accessibility. • There is a designated space for diapering children as needed with an accessible handwashing sink.
+Accommodations are made for older children that may need diapering. • Suitable toileting supplies (paper towels, soap, toilet papers, and trash can) are accessible to the children. • There are rest furnishings for each child (crib, cot, mat, etc.) that are safe, durable, comfortable, and appropriate to the age and developmental needs of the child.
+All rest furnishings meet the U.S. Consumer Product Safety standards. · • There is a space designated for mothers to breastfeed or express breastmilk, which is not located in a bathroom and has access to running water, electricity and privacy.
+All areas (classrooms, hallways, bathrooms & outdoors) are large enough so a child or adult who uses mobility equipment can turn around and access fully. - Classrooms include a variety of seating and table options including special chairs for children with varying needs (such as highchairs, accessible chairs, wheelchairs). $\vdash$ ☼ Flooring surfaces are smooth and non-slip, with few changes in surface levels. $\vdash$ There is a quiet area (safe zone) available with soothing materials, soft seating, and activities for children who may become overstimulated or tired. ☐ There is a quiet area (safe zone) available with soothing materials, soft seating, and $\vdash$ activities for children who may become overstimulated or tired. activities for emitten who may become oversumulated of thed.